 10. Revel in Norwegian seafood

-Seafood from Norway are among the best in the world, and in a city like Bergen, you are never far away from a place serving the freshest and most delicious seafood you can dream of.
+Seafood from Norway is among the best in the world, and in a city like Bergen, you are never far away from a place serving the freshest and most delicious seafood you can dream of.
 For us, eating fresh seafood is one of the best things to do in Bergen.

 Whether you prefer fish, Norwegian King crab, prawns, oysters or other mussels, Bergen got you all covered.
 It doesn’t come cheap, we’ll admit that, but if you are gonna splurge yourself once in Norway, seafood can be the perfect excuse for doing so.